apache/camel/MIGRATION.md

 Known Issues
 ------------

 There is an issue with MDC logging and correctly transfering the Camel breadscrumb id's under certain situations with routing over asynchronous endpoints, due to the internal routing engine refactorings.
-This change also affects the `camel-zipkin` component, with may not correctly transfer the span id's when using MDC logging as well.
+This change also affects the `camel-zipkin` component, which may not correctly transfer the span id's when using MDC logging as well.

-The tracer feature does not work (the implementation from Camel 2.x was deprecated), and we plan to implemented a new and improved tracer.
+The tracer feature does not work (the implementation from Camel 2.x was deprecated), and we plan to implement a new and improved tracer.